mgechev/blog.mgechev.com/_drafts/angular2-first-impressions.md

 ## No Two-Way data-binding

 One of the things AngularJS 1.x was loved about was the two-way data-binding using `ng-model`.
-Well, it is dropped in v2.0.
+Well, it is dropped from v2.0.
 Initially it might seems a bit weird, crazy and frustrating but it is actually a really good thing, do not be heartbroken.
 Removing the two-way data-binding leads to:

 - More explicit data-flow
 - No circular dependencies between bindings (so no TTL of the `$digest`)